sudheerj/reactjs-interview-questions/README.md

 10. ### What is the difference between state and props?

     In React, both `state` and `props` are plain JavaScript objects and used to manage the data of a component, but they are used in different ways and have different characteristics.

-    `state` is managed by the component itself and can be updated using the `setState()` function.
+    The `state` entity is managed by the component itself and can be updated using the setter(`setState()` for class components) function.
 Unlike props, state can be modified by the component and is used to manage the internal state of the component.
-Changes in the state trigger a re-render of the component and its children.
+Moreover, changes in the state trigger a re-render of the component and its children.
+The components cannot become reusable with the usage of state alone.

-    `props` (short for "properties") are passed to a component by its parent component and are `read-only`, meaning that they cannot be modified by the component itself. props can be used to configure the behavior of a component and to pass data between components.
+    On the otherhand, `props` (short for "properties") are passed to a component by its parent component and are `read-only`, meaning that they cannot be modified by the own component itself.
+Also, props can be used to configure the behavior of a component and to pass data between components.
+The components become reusable with the usage of props.

     **[⬆ Back to Top](#table-of-contents)**